REPORTS OF DANGEROUS BEHAVIOR BY STUDENTS

 Step One: All reports of dangerous behavior by students addressed by this policy must be set forth in writing on form JLI-E. The person completing the report must either have first-hand knowledge of the incident or be assisting a person with first-hand knowledge of the incident.
 Anonymous reports shall not be addressed through this process, but the Principal/designee has the discretion to follow up on anonymous reports, based on the specific circumstances.

-Step Two: If it is determined that the report should be addressed under this policy, the Principal/designee shall contact the president of the bargaining unit for the staff member allegedly harmed or threatened by the student behavior but shall not disclose personally identifiable information about the student.
-The Association president or building representative may review the reported incident with the Principal.
+Step Two: If it is determined that the report should be addressed under this policy, the Principal/designee and Association president or building representative shall review the reported incident within a reasonable amount of time (suggested less than one week).
 The assigned Yarmouth School Department employee may not be the staff member who is the subject of the report.

 An individualized response plan may include, but is not limited to, the following: